 While working closely with the entire team, we end up building close relationships with them.
 Some of our clients have become great friends of ours, and we get a drink often with the employees as well.

 I love startups.
 I love the whole journey of a startup turning into a company, raising funds, hiring people; synonymous to raising a child.
 But while we all love the kid when he has chubby cheeks and can’t talk, we all end up getting cranky with a howling tantrum throwing 5 year old.
 Similarly, I can’t help but detest some of these startups who have got a cushion of the investor’s money and chose to make the worst use of it.

-I’m aware of startups which have a raised a sizeable chunk in their seed or series A round, and are throwing away the investors money.
+I’m aware of startups which have a raised a sizeable chunk in their seed or series A round and are throwing away the investors money.
 I am often stuck in “That awkward moment when” the employees of our clients ask us to help them.
 And help with what?
-Asking the founder to be a little more mature & not to blow up investor’s money!
+Asking the founder to be a little more mature & not to blow up the investor’s money!
 Blowing up money how I ask?